iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 iExec combines three fundamental elements that work together seamlessly:

+#### 1. iApp: iExec apps for secure data processing

+- Special applications that can process various types of inputs such as protected data
+- Run in secure environments (called TEEs) that keep your data private
+- Process data without exposing sensitive information

-#### 1. Protect your data with our devtool DataProtector
+#### 2. Protected data: Protect sensitive data with DataProtector

 - Your sensitive data is encrypted and stored safely
 - Only you control when and who can access it
+- Works seamlessly with iExec apps in TEEs
 - Perfect for private information like research data, business analytics, or personal records

-#### 2. Compute data with iExec apps running in secure environment

-- Special applications that can work with protected data
-- Run in secure environments (called TEEs) that keep your data private
-- Process data without exposing sensitive information

-#### 3. Set the rules with the blockchain layer
+#### 3. Bockchain: Set the rules with the blockchain layer

 - Enables tokenization of data
 - Regain ownership of your data
 - Provides transparent governance rules for data access

 <div class="solution-note">
-  <p>By merging <span class="highlight">blockchain technology</span> with <span class="highlight">confidential computing</span>, we've pioneered <span class="highlight">DeCC</span> (Decentralized Confidential Computing) to take <span class="highlight">privacy</span> and <span class="highlight">security</span> to the next level in <span class="highlight">Web3</span> ecosystems.</p>
+  <p>We've pioneered DeCC merging blockchain technology with confidential computing.
+We bring privacy and security to the next level in web3 ecosystems</p>
 </div>

 ### 🤝 Why we talk about privacy (explained to your grandma)